2-Types of Sources

 News sources can provide insights that scholarly sources may not or that will take a long time to get into scholarly sources.
-For instance, news sources are excellent for finding out people’s reactions, opinions, and prevailing attitudes around the time of an event—as well as to find reports of what happened at the event itself.
+For instance, news sources are excellent for finding out people’s actions, reactions, opinions, and prevailing attitudes around the time of an event—as well as to find reports of what happened at the event itself.

-So whether news sources are good for your assignment depends on what your research question is.
-(You’ll find other relevant information at Sources and Information Needs.)
+Whether news sources are good for your assignment depends on what your research question is.
+(You’ll find other relevant information in Chapter 3, What Sources to Use When.)

 News is a strange term, because even when the information is old, it’s still news.
 Some sources are great for breaking news, some are great for aggregated (or compiled) news, and others are great for historical news.

 News must be brief because much of it gets reported only moments after an event happens.
 News reports occur early in the Information Lifecycle.
-See Publication Formats and the Information Lifecycle video earlier in this chapter for more information.
+See the Information Lifecycle video earlier in this chapter for more information.